About Horticultural Therapy

 The practice of horticultural therapy has proven to be a valuable complementary treatment method for addressing the wide range of human needs–including emotional, social, physical, and spiritual needs–that can affect our well-being.
 Activity sessions are conducted in inclusive settings and led by trained individuals.

-Our mission is to promote health and well-being through positive interactions with plants and nature.
+The mission of the Horticultural Therapy Program is to promote health and healing through positive connections with plants, nature, and people.

 Watch our Horticultural Therapy program on UNC-TV’s North Carolina Science Now